 Valerian root may also improve your body’s reaction to stress by limiting activity in the area of your brain responsible for fear and emotional stress responses.
-It can help you fall asleep more quickly and reduce your body’s response to stress.
+Furthermore, it can help you fall asleep more quickly and reduce your body’s response to stress.

 - Dose: 300 to 600 mg 30 minutes to two hours before bedtime

 Lovers of beer, you may already think of hops as a good friend.
 You may be surprised, however, to learn that this flavourful little plant is also a great sleep supplement.
 Hops has natural sedative effects that can increase sleep time, especially when combined with valerian root.
 Additionally, investigation into the sleep-inducing effects of hops has found that it reduces body temperature which is an important physiological step toward sleep.

 - Dose: 300 to 500 mg on its own, or 40 to 60 mg when combined with valerian root